Twitter Timeline API

 Timeline data matters most when account behavior changes the decision

-The best fit is a team that cannot stop at one post because it needs account-level history before taking action.
+This works best for teams that cannot stop at one post because they need account-level history before taking action.

 Competitor and market research teams